60 Famous London Landmarks You Must See

 Ever since the Tate Modern opened in 2000, it has quickly risen to be one of the most famous places in London to visit.
 The building that the museum is housed in was previously the Bankside Power Station.
 It was converted into an art gallery in 1994 by Swiss architects Herzog & De Meuron.

-The art exhibited in the Tate Modern is quite different from the art displayed at the Tate Britain.
+The art exhibited at the Tate Modern differs from that at the Tate Britain.
 The Tate Britain displays historical art, whereas the Tate Modern showcases modern art collections.
-At the Tate Modern, you can also find a room called The Tanks consisting of three oil tanks that have been converted to show video and performance art.

 The initial palace was constructed around 1016.
-However, the current palace was built in 1847 after a fire destroyed the original building.
+However, the current palace was built in the mid-19th century after a fire destroyed the original building.
 Attractions like Westminster Hall, the Central Lobby, The Lords Chamber, and The Commons Chamber are just a few of the things to see when visiting.

 Borough Market is London's oldest food market.
 The market, as seen today, opened in 1851.
 However, the site the market sits on has been a marketplace since the 12th century.
 This market is not only popular in the UK, but it is also one of the most famous markets in the world!